timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-03-06
+# Today is 2020-03-07

 ## Objectives for the day:

-- Share the Daily Goal tracker with $1 patrons.
+- Share several raw playtest notes with $5 patrons.
-- Look for some icons for ghost cars (button/icon) and recreate one for Turbo Boom!
+- Create a tab and nine-slice for leaderboard best v perfect.
+- Find a sheet / source of assets for gamepad/keyboard buttons.
 - Look into creating a silhouette or 'holder' for the trophies.
-- Stretch: Create a tab for leaderboard best v perfect.

 # Purpose